 [Section 81ZB inserted by No. 31 of 1997 s.
 104(1).]

 81ZC.
-Interests in Crown land not registered within transitional period void as against registered interests in Crown land, etc.
+Interests in Crown land not registered within transitional period void as against registered interests in Crown land etc.

 (1) A person who has a document evidencing an interest in Crown land granted, disposed of or entered into under the repealed Act, or under another written law before the repeal of the repealed Act, may, within the transitional period, lodge —